Holy Blindfold

-"Holy Blindfold" is a song by American singer Chris Brown, released on June 13, 2025.
+"Holy Blindfold" is a song by American singer Chris Brown.
 It was produced by the Monsters & Strangerz, Jon Bellion and Tenroc.
+It was released on June 13, 2025, as the lead single from the singer's twelfth studio album, Brown.

 Background

 Chris Brown first teased the song in May 2025, after he was released from jail in the United Kingdom.
 On June 5, 2025, he announced the release date and teased the song on social media with a visual of him emerging from a swirling portal and walking in slow motion to a microphone.

 Composition

-"Holy Blindfold" is an R&B song with dream pop, soul, and gospel influences.
+"Holy Blindfold" is an R&B song with dream-pop textures over gospel-tinged harmonies.
 The song finds Brown crooning about his intense love toward a woman, and wanting her to be his solace, over dreamy production.

-Critical reception

-Bryson "Boom" Paul of HotNewHipHop wrote of the song, "It feels like a reset—romantic, cinematic, and sincere.
-It blends rich vocals with emotional clarity, spotlighting Brown's growth as both artist and storyteller."
+According to AllMusic, the song features "ethereal production flashing back to '90s ambient house and trip-hop", while Brown's performance portrays an "enraptured romantic".e best part of the song.